ashwini-kr-sharma/COMETH-codalabv2-deNBI/README.md

 2. [Registration](https://cloud.denbi.de/wiki/registration/)
 3. [Resource allocation](https://cloud.denbi.de/wiki/portal/allocation/)

 > **NOTE:** Your project request will be approved by the Admins only if you (are a PI) or your PI belongs to deNBI participating German institute.
-You can of course add as many memebers from participating or non-participating institutes.
+You can of course add as many members from participating or non-participating institutes.

 Ok, so now you have a deNBI cloud account and the Admins have sanctioned your project resources.
 Let's continue with the next steps.